-Cover the following wall faces with selected glazed tiles
+Cover the following wall faces with selected glazed tiles:

-To bathroom generally to a height of 135mm
+To bathroom generally to a height of 135mm.

-To bath recess to a height of 135mm
+To bath recess: to a height of 1350mm.

-To bath recess to a height of 135mm
+To shower recess to a height of 1800mm.

-To bath recess to a height of 135mm
+To enclosing of bath and hobs

-To will be light of one row of tiles or as directed
+To WC to height of one row of tiles or as directed

-Above kitchen sinks and cooking area/s allow for four rows tiles.
+Above kitchen sink/s and cooking area/s allow for four rows tiles.
 Finish at top and salient angles with round edge tiles.
 Provide vent tiles and selected recess fittings.
 Tiles to be fixed to a backing of Fibre Cement with approved adhesive.
-Areas for tiles can be increased by proprietors.
+Areas for tiles can be increased by proprietors

-FLOORS:Cover floors of bathroom, shower recess, WC and ES with selected tiles, set in cement mortar or approved adhesive and graded to give an even and adequate fail to floor waste
+FLOORS:Cover floors of bathroom, shower recess, WC and ES with selected ceramic tiles, set in cement mortar or approved adhesive and graded to give an even and adequate fall to floor waste.